aalemayhu/aalemayhu/README.md

 You read right, running❣️ More recently I have discovered the joy of running 🏃‍♀️ The picture is from a fun workout with <a href="https://www.instagram.com/trappefolket/?hl=nb">Trappefolket</a> 😁

-As you can guess from the picture, I very much like running up stairs, this photo is from [RA](https://www.rablad.no/trappefolket-kom-til-tinn-3500-tegn-om-3500-trappetrinn/s/5-90-272614) the local newspaper for Tinn.
+As you can guess from the pictures, I very much like running up stairs ❤️ This photo is from [RA](https://www.rablad.no/trappefolket-kom-til-tinn-3500-tegn-om-3500-trappetrinn/s/5-90-272614) the local newspaper for Tinn.
 <p align="center">
   <img alt="Photo of Alexander Alemayhu taken local newspaper Tinn" src="https://github.com/aalemayhu/aalemayhu/blob/master/assets/D54I8121.jpeg" width="256">
 </p>